-Some material has been collected, but enormous material at Pir Jhando, Lowari Pir, and many other places, needs photographing or being brought on micro film or microfisch.
-Some of these may be photocopied, as there is every danger of material at these places.
-Getting lost for ever.
+Some material has been collected, but enormous material in libraries at Pir Jhando, Lowari Pir, and many other places, needs photographing or being brought on micro film or microfiche.
+Some of these may be photocopied, as there is every danger of material at these places, getting lost for ever.
 The books on Uniani system of medicine were difficult to get in the past.
 The prescriptions in them, were considered as highly professional secrets.
-Now that the Hakims have virtually lost their practices among masses, and their concentration is limited to, many incure-able, and complex functions of human body, these books have lost their utility.
+Now that the Hakims have virtually lost their practice among masses, and their concentration is limited to, many incurable and complex auctions of human-body, these books have lost their utility.
 It is high time to collect all possible written material from these sources, before it is destroyed.

-4. Collection Literature (fiction and Poetry).
+4. Collection literature (fiction and poetry).

-There are more than 3000 Sindhi books in India Office Library and 6000 more in the Library of Congress collected from India and Pakistan.
+There are more than 3000 Sindhi books in India Office Library and more 6000 in the Library of Congress collected from India and Pakistan (before 1977).
 Most of them are fiction.
 Sindhology having been directed by a professor of Sindhi for 21 years, will have a large collection of this material, but whether it is systematic, can be known after catalogue cards are ready.

-One typist trained by me for an hour was put on the job to prepare catalogue of my books, completed cards for about 12000 books, of which 6000 on Sindh 6000 technical in 50-60 working days, at rate 200 to 250 books per day of 8 hours.
-The included number of page, index, charts, drawings, photographs and maps in each book.
-Work was completed in 60 working days.
+One typist trained by me for an hour in 1983 was put on the job to prepare catalogues of my books, completed cards for about 12000 books, of which 6000 on Sindh and 6000 technical in 50-60 working days, at rate of 200 to 250 books per day of 8 hours.
+The included number of pages, index, charts, drawings, photographs and maps in each book.
+Work was completed in no more than 2 months.